Full CodeCache causes Jira to crash or perform slowly

 Java HotSpot(TM) 64-Bit Server VM warning: CodeCache is full.
 Compiler has been disabled.
 Java HotSpot(TM) 64-Bit Server VM warning: Try increasing the code cache size using -XX:ReservedCodeCacheSize=

-PS: An instance might still be impacted by this issue even when the above error is not showing up in the logs.
+PS: An instance might still be impacted by this issue even when the above error is not present in the logs.

 The following appears on the thread dumps where the compiler threads would be in the runnable state and consuming CPU.

 "C2 CompilerThread0" #6 daemon prio=5 tid=0x000000001ab9c000 nid=0xcfc runnable [0x0000000000000000] java.lang.Thread.State: RUNNABLE